-- (1) 1Applicants who were admitted to doctoral programmes before the present regulations, i.e. based on the Doctoral Examination Regulations of the Faculty of Arts from 6 November 2009 (journal of legal notices of the Friedrich Schiller University Jena, Verkündungsblatt; no 1/2010, p.
-6), amended through the second amendment of the regulations on 15 November 2016 (Verkündungsblatt, no. 6/2016, p.
-210), have the right to complete their doctoral programme in accordance with the former version of the regulations.
-2The right to select among the given versions expires after four months from the date on which these Regulations came into effect. - (2) 1For applicants who have been accepted or supervised as doctoral students at another university, and whose supervisor has recently been appointed to a position at the University, the admission requirements for a doctoral examination procedure and to begin the examination procedure of the original university shall also apply at the University.
-2As a general rule, the doctoral examination procedure is conducted in accordance with the Doctoral Examination Regulations of the Faculty of Arts.
+(1) Applicants who were admitted as a doctoral candidate before the present regulations, i.e. based on the Doctoral Examination Regulations of the Faculty of Arts from 19 March 2019 (journal of legal notices of the Friedrich Schiller University Jena, Verkündungsblatt; no 3/2019, p.
+56), last amended through the first amendment of the regulations on 13 October 2020 (Verkündungsblatt, no. 7/2020, p.
+155), continue the doctoral procedure according to the regulations valid at the time of admission.

+(2) For applicants who have been accepted or supervised as doctoral students at another university, and whose supervisor has recently been appointed to a position at the University, the admission requirements for a doctoral examination procedure and to begin the examination procedure of the original university shall also apply at the University.
+As a general rule, the doctoral examination procedure is conducted in accordance with the Doctoral Examination Regulations of the Faculty of Arts.

-1These doctoral examination regulations shall come into effect on the first day of the month following their announcement in the journal of legal notices of the University.
-2At the same time, the Doctoral Examination Regulations of the Faculty of Arts from 6 November 2009 (Verkündungsblatt, no. 1/2010, p.
-6), amended by the second amendment of the regulations from 15 November 2016 (Verkündungsblatt, no. 6/2016, p.
-210), cease to be in force.
+These doctoral examination regulations shall come into effect on the first day after their announcement in the journal of legal notices of the University.
+At the same time, the Doctoral Examination Regulations of the Faculty of Arts from 19 March 2019 (Verkündungsblatt, no. 3/2019, p.
+56), last amended by the first amendment of the regulations from 13 October 2020 (Verkündungsblatt, no. 7/2020, p.
+55), cease to be in force on the condition that they remain valid for doctoral candidates who carry out their doctoral procedure in accordance with section 22 subsection 1 as defined in the previous regulations.